whatsrupp/advent-of-code/readme.md

 I'm about to launch into some data processing at work with pandas and I haven't properly used python in *ages*, so I'm going to use this to get refreshed with the world of python.

+I started off writing notes on each task here, pitfalls pros and cons.
+But I started putting them by the code for context.
+Instead, I was struck by just how insane the plot line is of this years calendar.
+I'll be writing down what I discover about our protagonist, who I have chosen to call Deboran as we go.

 ### Day 1:
 Ok after enthusiastically setting off on this one, I regret the pandas decision - would have been much better with recursion.
 Blimey.
 Although, it seems to be a common theme online that people pick inappropriate tech and force themselves to solve it with that.
 Eg. Excel.